domRiddle/ASF/SteamTokenDumperPlugin.md

-# PREVIEW

-`SteamTokenDumperPlugin` is currently in closed beta testing period.
-We'll open it to general public soon.
-The description below applies to current beta testing period, as well as general public release (in the future).

 # SteamTokenDumperPlugin

-`SteamTokenDumperPlugin` is official ASF **[plugin](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Plugins)** developed by us which allows you to contribute to **[SteamDB](https://steamdb.info)** project by sharing package tokens, app tokens and depot keys that your Steam account has access to.
+`SteamTokenDumperPlugin` is official ASF **[plugin](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Plugins)** available since ASF V4.2.2.2, developed by us, which allows you to contribute to **[SteamDB](https://steamdb.info)** project by sharing package tokens, app tokens and depot keys that your Steam account has access to.
 The extended info on collected data and why SteamDB needs it can be found on SteamDB's **[Token Dumper](https://steamdb.info/tokendumper)** page.

 ---